LISTEN TO YOUR REAL NEEDS

 André is a very peaceful person.
 Calm and quiet, he takes his time in each of his movements.
 He even has a slower heart rate than most people.
 He married Joana, who is always on the run, doing 12.436.295.374 things each day – she probably has a higher heart rate than most people.
 I say probably, because, case in point, she has been too busy to make the time to measure it.

-Joana and André continue to be a couple to this day that enjoys their meals peacefully every day.
+Joana and André continue to be a couple that enjoys their meals peacefully every day.

 In 2018 the UN made public that 820 million people suffer from hunger around the world.
 These people mainly live in “developing” countries.
 Meanwhile, in “developed” countries, many other millions who have, what feels like, unlimited access to food, also have an inadequate relationship to nutrition but in the direction of excess, contributing to the crisis of food related illnesses such as obesity, diabetes, cardiovascular diseases, amongst others.